ForgTav/E2EE-CropAutomation/README.md

 When the system prepares a new order for the robot, the phrase "Loading..." appears in the top right corner.
 During this time, the user interface becomes unresponsive.
 This is due to single-threading.
 ![Schema_Beta](media/ui_loading.png?)

+XX slots on the working farm indicate those that are not used in the current mode.
+Be careful when starting the system and ensure that there are no plants in the unused slots.

 # Troubleshooting

 1) The Transvector Dislocator is randomly moved to somewhere on the working farm

 _Solution: Cover your water sources.
 Otherwise the order of the transvector binder will get messed up and teleport the dislocator instead of a crop._

-4) The Robot is randomly moved to somewhere on the working farm
+2) The Robot is randomly moved to somewhere on the working farm

 _Solution: Check the orientation of the transvector dislocator.
 This can only happen if the dislocator is facing up instead of forward._